 📍 Flowers: 4247 University Way NE

 Open Mondays through Saturdays from 6 pm to 12 am.
-Word to the wise: Their mojito is so good, but they’re usually out of mint.
+Word to the wise: Their mojito is so good, but they’ve usually been out of mint when I’m there.

 Pick Shultzy’s Bar & Grill.
 This is a happy place decked out in light wood and University of Washington sports memorabilia.
 Slide into one of the mahogany booths or stake a claim on the back patio to chatter away.
 If you want to give your evening a jolt of sugar and alcohol, order Slamminades—they’re lemonade except, you know, alcoholic, which makes them slammin’.